 Dr David Oliver is part of a team of 12 UK partners and 15 Chinese institutions who have received £1.1 million to undertake a new project: Maximising impact by decision support tools for sustainable soil and water through UK-China critical zone science (MIDST-CZ).
 MIDST-CZ, led by the University of Aberdeen, will build on the findings from the original five UK-China CZO projects funded under the joint programme between NERC and the National Natural Science Foundation of China (NSFC).
 More details available here.

 Dr Richard Quilliam has been awarded £1.85 million from NERC to conduct a research project investigating how marine plastics transport bacteria and viruses – and the impact that these may have on human health.
 The research will be carried out in collaboration with academics from the Universities of Bangor and Warwick, and is entitled Microbial hitch-hikers of marine plastics: the survival, persistence and ecology of microbial communities in the ‘Plastisphere’.
 Read more about this exciting project here, or see coverage of the story in The National.

-We are pleased to welcome the newest members of our team: Natalie Boyd Williams, Craig McDougall, and Kirelle McManus, all of whom are joining us as PhD students.
+We are pleased to welcome the newest members of our team: Natalie Boyd Williams and Craig McDougall who are joining us as PhD students.
 Learn more about our new colleagues and their projects on our team page!

 Dr David Oliver and Claire Paton both presented at the Scottish Water Catchment Science conference, showcasing catchment-focused research alongside several industry partners.
 Sharing the knowledge and insights gained from research projects stimulated a lot of interesting discussion and gave a better understanding of the potential benefits of catchment research and management for improving drinking water quality.